Who we are

 The Tasmanian Industrial Commission was established by the Industrial Relations Act 1984, and began to exercise its jurisdiction on 1 January 1985.

-From 4 February 2013, the Tasmanian Industrial Commission will also review applications by State Service employees in relation to selection and other actions relating to their employment.
-This follows amendments to both the State Service Act 2000 and the Industrial Relations Act 1984.
+The Tasmanian Industrial Commission also reviews applications by State Service employees in relation to selection and other actions relating to their employment under the State Service Act 2000.

 The Commission is made up of the following members:

 - President Tim Abey

 - Commissioner Nicholas Wilson

 The Industrial Relations Act 1984 is an "Act to provide for the establishment of a Tasmanian Industrial Commission having a jurisdiction to hear and determine matters and things arising from, or relating to, industrial matters, including the making of awards, the conduct of hearings and the settling of disputes, to provide for the registration of employer and employee organizations, to encourage workplace bargaining and to provide for related and other matters."

 In broad terms "industrial matter" may be defined as any matter pertaining to the relations of employers and employees, subject to certain exceptions.